 The Arizona Medical Association (ArMA) offers opportunities for members to be involved in committees focusing on various aspects of physician issues in community and policy, as well as those dedicated to ArMA business.
 Committee assignments are made annually by each incoming ArMA President.
-For further information or to indicate your interest in serving on any one committee, please contact the staff member listed.
+Select Committees will be accepting applications of interest later this year.
+For further information, please contact the staff member listed.

 Accreditation and Medical Education

 Committee Chair: Robert Aaronson, MD